ankur-gupta/ankur-gupta.github.io/_posts/2015-12-13-install-xml2-r-package-on-macos.md

     R CMD INSTALL --configure-args='--with-zlib-include=/usr/include --with-zlib-lib=/usr/lib' .
     ```

-  The exact options required by `configure` may be seen by running `./configure` within the source directory of the package.
+  The exact options required by `configure` may be seen by running `./configure --help` within the source directory
+  of the package.
+Note that if you have run `configure` within the source folder using the incorect options, then
+  you might see `R CMD INSTALL` fail even with the correct options.
+This problem can be solved by re-running
+  `configure` using the correct options or getting a fresh copy of the source.